danodus/onramp-fpga/NOTES.md

 # Known Issues

-- not enough RAM to run `ld.oe`, must have at least 512 KiB
 - fs_read and fs_write are currently not atomic operations with unaligned accesses

 # Next Steps

-- Add SDRAM
 - Continue the bootstrap process...